AR7P24 - Design Thesis Project: Specialisation and Proposition (2018/19)

 Module assessment will be based on the presentation of a portfolio, which will demonstrate through appropriate modes of documentation:

-• A focused body of work that identifies and integrates within the design proposal, specialist issues and skills, and understanding and knowledge of the context of professional architectural practice and urban design;
+• a focused body of work that identifies and integrates within the design proposal, specialist issues and skills, and understanding and knowledge of the context of professional architectural practice;

-• Visual and Verbal Communication skills in representing work to professional standards.
+• communication skills in representing work to professional standards;

-• Evidence of an outline design proposition at a sufficient level of ambition and complexity to allow development and resolution as the thesis design project in Semester B
+• evidence of an outline design proposition at a sufficient level of ambition and complexity to allow development and resolution as the thesis design project in Semester 2.

 Modes of documentation may include: drawings; photographic material; multi-media material; quantitative data; qualitative data; 3D models or prototypes; web-based material.
 All 3D and multi-media work should be recorded in graphic form and explained to a standard suitable for assessment purposes.